Regeneration after sports with the acupressure mat

 Only those who allow themselves breaks will really benefit from (daily) training.
 For example, if you notice that you are not making any progress despite regular exercise sessions, this could be a sign that you are putting your body through too much.
 The keyword: recovery!
 Because we can only improve our performance by taking regular rest breaks.
 In sport and in many other areas of life.
 We have summarized how you can generally be more balanced and relaxed in our article on meditation and acupressure.

-PP: I first saw the Shaktimat on Austrian professional swimmer Marlene Kahler.
+Peter Plavec: I saw the Shakti Mat for the first time with Austrian professional swimmer Marlene Kahler.
 She commented on social media that the mat helps her a lot with regeneration after training.
 I then researched the fact that many athletes use the mat and bought one straight away.
 I lie on the mat every second or third day; usually in the evening, after showering, for 20 minutes without a T-shirt and then I stand on the mat for another 20 minutes without socks.

-Do you think an acupressure mat for your sport could be helpful for others - for example, for sore muscles?
-If so, how would you recommend they get started with it?
+Do you think that an acupressure mat for your sport could also be helpful for others - for sore muscles, for example?
+If so, how would you recommend they get started?

 With what other techniques for regeneration or preparation do you think acupressure can be well combined?

-SM: [For example] with a fascia ball [...].
-As the mat tends to work over a large area, the fascia ball can then be used to work on specific points.
+Sina Mayer: [For example] with a fascia ball [...].
+As the mat tends to cover a large area, the fascia ball can then be used to work on specific points.

-PP: I usually combine the Shaktimat with stretching exercises and a fascia roll.
+Peter Plavec: I usually combine the Shakti Mat with stretching exercises and a fascia roll.
 This combination relaxes me and my muscles best and gets me ready for the next day.

 How to properly regenerate the body after exercise

-There are many different ways to relax after exercise.
-This list will give you inspiration on how to design your recovery routine:
+There are various ways to relax after sport.
+This list will give you inspiration on how to organize your recovery routine:

-• Get enough and deep sleep (there is ablog article on this at with a sleep expert)
+1. Sufficient and deep sleep (there is a blog article on this with a sleep expert)

-• Recharge the energy balance through good, balanced food
+3. Recharge your energy levels with good, balanced food

-• Interpret the pig dog correctly: do you simply not feel like it or is your body actively calling for rest?
+4. Correctly interpreting the bastard: Do you just not feel like it or is your body actively calling for rest?

-• make the most of the recovery phase.
-You can find expert tips on this in our article on self-care.
+5. Make the most of the recovery phase.
+You can find expert tips on this in our article on self-care

 Finally, can you briefly tell us why preparing your body properly before and after a competition is so important for you personally?

-SM: My body is exposed to high levels of stress every day, so preparation and follow-up in daily training is just as important as in competition.
-It is extremely important to prepare the body for the upcoming exertion in order to minimize the risk of injury.
+Sina Mayer: My body is exposed to high levels of stress every day, so preparation and follow-up work is just as important in daily training as it is in competition.
+It is extremely important to prepare the body for the upcoming stress in order to minimize the risk of injury.
 The body is my capital, so to speak, and health is the most important thing!

-PP: I think the preparation and follow-up work is just as important as the training itself.
-You have to prepare your body well to be able to deliver the best possible performance.
+Peter Plavec: I think the preparation and follow-up work is just as important as the training itself.
+You have to prepare your body well in order to deliver the best possible performance.
 If you don't recover and regenerate properly afterwards, you won't be fit enough for the next challenge soon enough!

-You've never tried lying on the modern type of nail mat?
+You have never tried to lie down on the modern way of nail mat?
 Don't worry!
-We have summarized all the important information and tips on how you can benefit from the positive effects for certain complaints or simply for general stress relief.
-You can share your experiences with others in our acupressure Facebook group
+We have summarized all the important info and tips for you, as well as the positive effects for certain complaints or just for general stress relief.
+You can share your experiences with others in our acupressure Facebook group.

 • Annelie Schrader, Regenerate properly!
 (Part 1).
 Retrieved June 3, 2021, from https://www.leichtathletik.de/training/grundlagen/richtig-regenerieren-1